sushant1424/project-bca/README.md

 # Wrytera - Social Media & Blogging Platform

-A full-stack social media and blogging platform built with React and Django, featuring modern UI, real-time interactions, and comprehensive user management.
+A full-stack social media and writing platform built with React and Django, featuring modern UI,  and comprehensive user management.